 Meet the Public Information Officers

-Raul Garcia has been a full-time professional PIO with the Department since 2013.
+Raul Garcia has been a full-time professional PIO with the Department since 2013 and has been supervising the unit's PIO's since 2016.
 Before joining AZDPS, Garcia served in the U.S. Marine Corps.
 Garcia began with the Department in 1999 as a cadet and was sworn in as a trooper in 2000.
 He was assigned to the southern Highway Patrol's District 6, stationed in Casa Grande, AZ.
 In 2003, he transferred to Highway Patrol District 7 Motors squad in the Phoenix metropolitan area.
 Additionally, during his time with the Department, Garcia served as a police motorcycle instructor and was a part of the Department's Honor Guard.
 In 2012, he transferred to the Criminal Investigations Division and as a detective he served on a task force that investigated financial, property and violent crimes associated with illegal immigration and human smuggling.
 Garcia retired as a sworn law enforcement officer in July 2013 and shortly there after began his professional staff career with the Department.